 This link takes you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.

 Documents and information you'll need

-Some of our courses require you to submit a statement in support of your application; This should be approximately 500 words and must (a) explain why you want to study the course, (b) outline your background and previous study in this area in relation to the course content and particular modules, (c) demonstrate an understanding of the modules, which you would opt to study and why, (d) explain how the course will benefit you in your future career, and (e) explain why you are interested in the course offered at Leeds in particular.
+- Personal Statement; Visit the course catalogue page and select modules to learn about them in detail before you compose your statement.
+This should be approximately 500 words and must (A) explain why you want to study the course, (B) outline your background and previous study in this area in relation to the course content and particular modules, (C) demonstrate an understanding of the modules, which you would opt to study and why, (D) explain how the course will benefit you in your future career, and (E) explain why you are interested in the course offered at Leeds in particular.

 - Translation Tests (optional)

 This course does not require you to take modules in specialised translation, however if you wish to enrol on these modules then you must complete the corresponding translation test(s).

 If you require any further information, please contact the School of Languages, Cultures and Societies Taught Postgraduate Admissions Office.